LostArtefacts/TRX/README.md

 - added fade effects
 - added a vsync option
 - added total pickups and kills per level to the stats screen
+- added restart level to passport menu on death
 - changed internal game memory limit from 3.5 MB to 16 MB
 - changed moveable limit from 256 to 10240
 - changed maximum textures from 2048 to 8192